Euxoa inconcinna

 Habitat

 Found in open including grasslands, prairies, meadows, and agricultural fields.
-Larval habitat includes soil surface and root zones. are often found near larval plants and are attracted to artificial light sources in urban and rural settings.
+Larval habitat includes soil surface and plant root zones. are often found near larval plants and are attracted to artificial light sources in urban and rural settings.

 Distribution